How to defrost your fridge freezer

 One method involves boiling some water, pouring that water into a baking tray or pan and placing that in the freezer when it's empty.
 The steam from the hot water will work its way around the shelves and help to melt the ice faster.

-Whether you're shopping for a new freestanding, integrated or American fridge freezer, or trying to learn more about your existing appliance, our expert guides can help.
+Whether you're shopping for a new freestanding, integrated or American-style fridge freezer, or trying to learn more about your existing appliance, our expert guides can help.